fedorukben/compl-sci-notes-latex/README.md

 Also, if you notice any problems or possible improvements to my LaTeX, please feel free to message me over Slack, or through Discord (@benfedoruk#8525), or via email (ben@benfedoruk.com).

+## 04 -- Error Plotting, Recursion, Newton-Raphson Iteration
+Lecture was on Friday January 28, 2022.

 ## 03 -- Bifurcation, Newton's Method, Secant Method
 Lecture was on Wednesday January 25, 2022.